kean/Align/Docs/InstallationGuide.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1+ is required to build Yalta
+> CocoaPods 1.1+ is required to build Align

-To integrate Yalta into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Align into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'